 The Employing Entity may not be able to provide you with certain personal data following a portability request if providing it would interfere with another individual’s rights (e.g. where providing the personal data it holds about you would reveal information about another person) or where another exemption applies.

 PART 3 – CLIENT AND PROSPECTIVE CLIENT CHECKS

-If you are a customer, or prospective customer, of a member of the Hayfin Group within the EU, the company you are onboarding/ onboarded with is, for the purposes of the General Data Protection Regulation, the controller of your personal data.
+If you are a customer, or prospective customer, of a member of the Hayfin Group within the UK or EU, the company you are onboarding/ onboarded with is, for the purposes of data protection laws, the controller of your personal data.
 For the purpose of this Part 3, we refer to the member of the Hayfin Group as the Onboarding Entity.

 The type of information we collect and our purpose and legal basis for processing